 Pressure regulation system in this vehicle has a fixed working pressure of 30 mbar with a flow rate of 1.5 kg/h and complies with the requirements of EN 12864 annex D.

-1 Note: Regulator valves and cylinder valves should always be in the 'OFF' position when towing unless en-route hearting is fitted and in use.
+1 Note: Regulator valves and cylinder valves should always be in the 'OFF' position when towing.